SAEONData/Open-Data-Platform/README.md

 configuring an appropriate entry under the `adapters` configuration key (see below for details).

 ## Configuration

 Server and adapters are configured in `config.yml`.

 This file is structured as follows:

     server:                                       # Uvicorn server configuration
       host: '0.0.0.0'                               # IP address to listen on
       port: 8999                                    # port number to listen on

+    security:                                     # security-related config
+      hydra_admin_url: 'https://localhost:9001'     # URL of the Hydra admin API
+      oauth2_audience: 'ODP-API'                    # required value for 'aud' in received access tokens

+      # the following options are for development/internal use only (optional, default 'false'):
+      hydra_dev_server: 'false'                     # set to 'true' to disable TLS certificate verification
+      no_access_token_validation: 'false'           # set to 'true' to disable access token validation

     adapters:                                     # list of adapter configurations
       - name: 'FooBarAdapter'                       # adapter class name
         routes:                                     # list of routes to be handled by the adapter
           - '/foo/'
           - '/bar/'
         config:                                     # custom adapter config (if applicable)
           key1: 'foo'
           key2: 'bar'